There’s no other way to put it: Cosigning a loan or lease for someone is a huge financial risk.

 A risk of cosigning that can’t be put into numbers is the damage that it may cause to relationships, as well as the emotional strain it can put on both parties.
 From beginning to end, the process of being asked to cosign is rife with tension.

-Before agreeing to cosign for someone, ask yourself the following questions to help sharpen perspective about the situation.
+Before agreeing to cosign for someone, ask yourself the following questions to help sharpen your perspective about their financial situation.

 Does your loved one need a cosigner because they are just starting out on their own and haven’t established credit yet, or do they have a history of unwise financial decisions that led them to need a cosigner?